-We aim to give our children a broad and balanced PE curriculum which encourages all children to take part in physical activity both in school and at home.
+At Savile Park, we aim to give our children a broad and balanced PE curriculum which encourages all children to take part in physical activity both in school and at home.
 We are creating a passion and excitement around physical activity, where all pupils can be challenged and are given opportunities to persevere and improve.
 We also aim to develop lifelong, healthy living habits.

 If you’re having a bad weather week or you live in an urban area without easy access to a backyard, letting the kids run around outside might not be an option for you right now.
 But kids can still get in plenty of physical activity without leaving the house—it just takes a bit of creativity.

 - Twister is fun, encourages flexibility and balance, and is perfect for a rainy day or if you don’t have an outdoor space available right now.

 - Dance + freeze – Adding a “freeze” element to a living room dance party makes it more fun for kids while also encouraging them to practice their balance.

 - Yoga – Practicing yoga together is a great way to challenge balance and coordination while also getting some much needed quite time as a family.